Millennium Management: Company

-Israel Englander is the co-CEO and founder of Millennium Management.
-He began trading stocks while still in high school, and founded his first company in 1977, I.A.
-Englander & Company, which is still trading stocks and bonds.

-Bobby Jain - In 2016, Millennium Management hired Bobby Jain to join Israel Englander as co-CIO.
-He was then global head of Credit Suisse Asset Management, the money management arm of Credit Suisse.

 Investment team structure

 The company has a platform model of investing made up of approximately 280 investment teams with each portfolio manager allocated money "to deploy in a variety of trading strategies."

 Locations

-The company has regional offices in Bengaluru, Mumbai, London, Singapore, Hong Kong, Tokyo, Greenwich and Geneva, with its principal office in New York, in addition to operating smaller offices in locations around the world.
+The company has 18 primary offices including regional offices in London, Dubai, Singapore, Miami, Bengaluru, Tel Aviv, Tokyo, Dublin, Greenwich, Geneva, Zug and Paris, with its principal office in New York, in addition to operating additional offices in locations around the world.